kokizzu/overseer/CONTRIBUTING.md

 ### More fetchers

 In general New fetchers should go in their own repos which can be linked to from the `overseer` docs.
-Arguably, the S3 fetcher should have been in it's own repo due to the size of the dependent package `github.com/aws/aws-sdk-go`, though this would break existing programs.
-Similarly, if a fetcher is reasonably simple and only uses the standard library then it could be included in this repo (e.g. the Github fetcher since it would just need `net/http`).
+If a fetcher is reasonably simple and only uses the standard library then it could be included in this repo (e.g. the Github fetcher since it would just need `net/http`).

 * HTTP fetcher long-polling (pseduo-push)
 * SCP fetcher (connect to a server, poll path)